vikasnair/behind_thoughts/README.md

 ## Overview

-For the writer in a long block.
-For the musician out of melodies.
-For anyone--creative or otherwise--stuck in a rut. **Behind Thoughts** is an online, crowd-sourced set of strategies to help get through mental blocks.
+A platform for aggregating the thoughts behind thought required to beat creative blocks. **Behind Thoughts** is an online, crowd-sourced set of strategies promote creativity.
 Dedicated to the 'Oblique Strategies' card-deck by Brian Eno and Peter Schmidt.

-Behind Thoughts allows users to view randomized or sorted strategies.
+On Behind Thoughts, all users can view randomized or sorted strategies.
 Registered users can additionally submit and vote on strategies.

 ## Data Model